-The Ph.D. degree is conferred upon students based on evidence of excellence in research leading to a scholarly dissertation that is a contribution to knowledge in the field of civil engineering.
+DOCTOR OF PHILOSOPHY The Ph.D. degree is conferred upon students based on evidence of excellence in research leading to a scholarly dissertation that is a contribution to knowledge in the field of civil engineering.
+See "Doctor of Philosophy," page 101, for general requirements.

 Letters of Recommendation.
 Submission of three letters of recommendation is required for those applying for admission to the Ph.D. degree program.
 One letter must be from the chair or advisor of the applicant's previous degree program.
 Program of Study.
-The program of study must be prepared soon after the student has been admitted to the program, the supervisory committee has been formed, and a preliminary examination (if required by the supervisory committee) has been taken.

-Foreign Language Requirements.
+The program of study must be prepared soon after the student has been admitted to the program, the supervisory committee has been formed, and a preliminary examination (if required by the supervisory committee) has Foreign Language Requirements.
 None.